 CAT Mock Tests:

-It is a must to develop and analyze multiple strategies to attempt a 3-hour long paper and get accustomed to the complete module.
-Mock CATs help in adapting to the new CAT pattern quickly, overcome anxiety by exercising self-control and analyzing the strong and weak chapters in order to improve the performance.
+It is a must to develop and analyse multiple strategies to attempt a 3-hour long paper and get accustomed to the complete module.
+Mock CATs help in adapting to the new CAT pattern quickly, overcome anxiety by exercising self-control and analysing the strong and weak chapters in order to improve the performance.
 Enlisted are few important points for post mock CAT exam analysis: